 Promoting Interoperability Discussion

 RevolutionEHR allows users to deliver patients their health information via the RevolutionPHR online portal.
-To grant access to the portal, the user should access the Login Information slider in the Demographic pod under the Login Access slider.
+To grant access to the portal, access the Login Information tab in the Demographic pod.
 See Example

 From there, clicking the Edit button and then the Allow Login checkbox will create access as long as the patient has a documented email address.
 In the event that an email address is not available, any unique string of characters across the entire RevolutionEHR database will work as a username.
 A temporary password can be generated by clicking the Random button to assure HIPAA qualification of protecting health information.
 The patient must have logged access credentials to RevolutionPHR and the provider must have signed the record within 48 hours of the encounter to meet this requirement.